 Deaf and hard-of-hearing impairment

 • information about and assistance with application to the Disabled Students Allowances.

 • deaf awareness training for School staff.

 • advice on and help with audiological equipment.

 • adapted hostel accommodation including provision of flashing fire alarms can be installed.

 Where possible, and usually prior to the start of your course, you will be offered the opportunity for an advance meeting with Helena O’Sullivan, our Student Welfare Officer, who will be working with you.
 This meeting will allow you both to discuss your specific requirements in relation to the course and, if required, the student hostel.

 Other disabilities, including medical conditions

-For those who need it, we recommend all students register with the local Doctor’s surgery located in Ship Street, East Grinstead.
+For those who need it, we recommend all students register with one of the local Doctor’s surgeries in East Grinstead.